Serena Williams sets up US Open showdown vs. Sloane Stephens - WHIZ News

 In all, she put only 58% of her first serves in and was broken three times.

-“I’m just happy to get through it and focus on the next round,” said Williams, who called a strip of tape on the outside of her left leg “preventative.”

-Light rain began falling during the warmup period, so Williams and Gasparyan sat on the sideline, each draping a towel over her shoulders, until Ashe could be turned into an indoor facility.
-The roof remained closed for the match that followed: Andy Murray against Felix Auger-Aliassime.
+Light rain fell during the warmup, so Ashe could be turned into an indoor facility.
+It remained closed for the match that followed — Andy Murray against Felix Auger-Aliassime — and a serious downpour loudly pelted the roof.

 No. 9 seed Johanna Konta lost 2-6, 7-6 (5), 6-4 to Sorana Cirstea, and No. 10 Garbiñe Muguruza — who owns two major titles — was beaten 7-5, 6-3 by Tsvetana Pironkova, who took a three-year break from professional tennis to have a son and is in her first tournament since Wimbledon in 2017.

-Other women moving into the third round included No. 2 Sofia Kenin, who won the Australian Open in February; No 7 Madison Keys, No. 15 Maria Sakkari No. 18 Donna Vekic and No. 22 Amanda Anisimova, a 19-year-old American who beat 16-year-old American Kristina Scott.
+Other women moving on included No. 2 Sofia Kenin, who won the Australian Open in February; No. 7 Madison Keys, No. 15 Maria Sakkari, No. 18 Donna Vekic and No. 22 Amanda Anisimova, a 19-year-old American who beat 16-year-old American Kristina Scott.

 “It was weird, because I’ve actually never played someone who is younger than me in a Grand Slam,” said Anisimova, a semifinalist at last year’s French Open.
 “It was a first for me.
 I was pretty nervous.”